 Even if you haven’t been taking antibiotic medications, there are also many ways that you can be exposed to these types of substances without realizing it.
 For instance, some commercial farmers use antibiotics in large-scale doses to make their livestock grow bigger and stay well.
 Those substances can remain in the meat, dairy products, and eggs you eat, and get passed on to you.

 How Can I Support My Skin?

-If you’re struggling with problem-skin, it could be that these many factors are weighing on your good gut health and creating issues for your microbiome.
-But don’t worry––we’ve got some great tips to help you clear your complexion from the inside out!
+If you’re struggling to keep your skin looking its best, it could be that these many factors are weighing on your good gut health and challenging your microbial balance.
+But don’t worry––we’ve got some great tips to help you support a clear complexion from the inside out!

 1. Become more aware of what’s going into (and onto) your body.